Family Court and Child Custody Evaluation

 The Australian Family Court has been notably cautious about expert evidence based on PAS as a syndrome diagnosis, while being receptive to evidence about specific parental behaviours that undermine the child's relationship with the other parent.
 UK courts similarly distinguish between the well-established problem of contact resistance and the contested syndrome formulation.
 Indian courts have not developed a systematic approach to parental alienation claims, and the concept has been raised in some High Court proceedings with variable treatment.

-The intersection of domestic violence and child custody proceedings is the area where custody-evaluation errors have the most serious potential consequences.
-A generation of research has established that domestic violence is underidentified in custody proceedings, that coercive control (a pattern of behaviour that seeks to deny autonomy and domination within an intimate relationship) is particularly difficult to identify through standard interview methods, and that some of the features of coercive control may present in ways that superficially resemble the parental alienating behaviour described in the section above.
+Domestic violence and coercive control represent the area of custody evaluation where methodological errors carry the most serious consequences.
+Research has consistently established that domestic violence is underidentified in custody proceedings, that coercive control (a pattern of behaviour that seeks to deny autonomy and dominate within an intimate relationship) is particularly difficult to identify through standard interview methods, and that some features of coercive control may present in ways that superficially resemble the parental alienating behaviour described above.

 Coercive control and child welfare.
 The UK Domestic Abuse Act 2021 introduced a statutory definition of domestic abuse that explicitly includes coercive or controlling behaviour, economic abuse, and emotional abuse, and extended protection to children who witness or are subject to domestic abuse by a parent.
 The statutory definition has direct implications for custody evaluation in England and Wales: a Cafcass officer or independent expert conducting a section-7 assessment must explicitly consider whether coercive control is present and what its effects on the children have been.
 The CAFCASS-Wales Domestic Abuse Practice Assessment Tool and the DASH (Domestic Abuse, Stalking and Honour-Based Violence) risk-identification checklist are among the tools used.